colonel-chirag/ML-II/README.md

 1. Explain regression &amp; classification problem using suitable example.
 2. Explain Linear regression using suitable diagram.
-3. Discuss Gradient Descent Algorithm in detail.'
+3. Discuss Gradient Descent Algorithm in detail.
 4. Discuss Multiple linear regression (MLR) using example.
 5. Explain Polynomial Regression in brief and discuss how it is different from multiple linear regression.